FrontendMasters/front-end-handbook/practice/team.md

 A bare bones team for building professional sites or software on the web will contain minimally the following roles.

-* Visual Designer
+* Visual Designer (i.e. fonts, colors, spacing, emotion, concept visuals)
-* UI/Interaction Designer
+* UI/Interaction Designer (i.e. wireframes, specifying all user interactions and UI functionality)
-* Front-end Developer
+* Front-end Developer (i.e. authors code that runs in client/on device)
-* Back-end Developer
+* Back-end Developer (i.e. authors code that runs on server)

 The roles are order according to overlapping skills.
 A front-end developer will typically have a good handle on UI/Interaction design as well as back-end development.
 It is not uncommon for team members to fill more than one role by taking on the responsibilities of an over-lapping role.